zognin/tp/docs/UserGuide.md

 * Prices can be an integer value or a floating point value with **exactly** 2 decimal places.
 * The largest possible recipe price is $2499.99.
 * The largest possible order price is $9,999,999.99.
+* Changes made to an existing order's quantity will not update the order price.
+  (e.g. For an existing order of 1 Apple Pie, priced at $5, if the order has been edited to 2 Apple Pies, the price of the order remains at $5.)

 ### 6.5 Quantities
 * If any quantity field in orders is changed in the JSON file, the